keithbabinec/Archivial/Doc/Commands/Set-ArchivialNetworkCredential.md

 ---
-external help file: OzettePowerShell.dll-Help.xml Module Name: OzettePowerShell online version:
+external help file: ArchivialPowerShell.dll-Help.xml Module Name: ArchivialPowerShell online version:
 schema: 2.0.0
 ---

-# Set-OzetteNetworkCredential
+# Set-ArchivialNetworkCredential

 ## SYNOPSIS
 Saves the credentials required to connect to an authenticated network resource (such as a UNC path share).